AbdisamadMoh/CSharp-ChatUI-Winforms/README.md

 ## Usage
-If you r going to use these chat components in your project, I recommend you to use <b>ChatUI.dll</b> in the folder <b>ChatUI Compiled DLL,</b>.
-In this <b>ChatUI.dll</b> I have compiled all 7 components in this project.
-Just drag the dll file into ur visual studio toolbox Or Copy the dll file, create new tab in ur visual studio toolbox and paste.

 All components in this project are responsive and u dont need to worry about when ur window or container resizes.
 They will also resize them with the same space percentage, and their look will be same.